Notes From The Field: Visiting Hawley Hamlet

 The ‘Firsts’ First

 I saw for the first time with my own eyes an Espalier tree.
 An Espalier tree is essentially when you prune a tree to lie flat against a surface.
 The result can sometimes look like a menorah.
-The Espalier tree at Hawley Hamlet (an apple tree?) was against Kay’s home.
+The Espalier apple tree at Hawley Hamlet was against Kay and Tim’s home.
 Espalier trees planted near or against homes can provide fruit and reduce heating/cooling costs - win/win!

 My other first was seeing a fruit bearing Paw Paw tree and its fruit.
 I’ve planted a few of those bad boys on a farm in Central Texas as a WWOOF’er in 2011 but never had the pleasure of seeing it fruit.
 I still haven’t tasted the fruit which is said to taste tropical like a combination of mango, pineapple and banana.
 A pretty incredible flavor profile for America’s largest native fruit and a fruit which grows in Nebraska!